mingfangdev/reword-crx-dev/README.md

 Get your OpenRouter API key from [openrouter.ai/keys](https://openrouter.ai/keys) and configure it in the extension options.

 The extension uses the `deepseek/deepseek-chat-v3-0324:free` model by default, but this can be configured in the code.

+## Permissions

+The extension requires minimal permissions:

+- **activeTab**: To access and modify text content on the currently active tab
+- **storage**: To save your preferences and settings locally
+- **sidePanel**: To provide the side panel interface
+- **openrouter.ai**: To communicate with the OpenRouter API for text processing

+## Architecture

+This extension follows a lightweight architecture:

+- **Content Script**: Handles text detection, button positioning, and user interactions
+- **Options Page**: Provides configuration interface for settings and API keys
+- **Side Panel**: Additional interface for extension management
+- **No Background Script**: Simplified architecture without persistent background processes

 ## License